ericroberts/factories/factories.md

   subject { customer.estimator }
   let(:customer) { create :customer }

-  describe "#advance" do
+  describe "#projection" do
-    it "should return the sum of the estimated min and max advances" do expect(subject.advance).to eq [
+    it "should return the sum of the estimated min and max projections" do expect(subject.projection).to eq [
         customer.revenue * customer.rate.min,
         customer.revenue * customer.rate.max
       ]